 Yes The emulator responds to the NMI signal from the target system.
 While running the user program, the emulator starts an NMI exception process if the NMI signal is asserted.
 While running the monitor, the emulator suspends an NMI request; the request will be serviced upon return to the user program.
 No The emulator always ignores the NMI signal from the target system.
-Note responds to no ir The emulator sus s option setting, while running the monitor, the emulator nterrupts including NMI. spends interrupt requests while running the monitor; the serviced upon return to the user program.
+Note Regardless of this option setting, while running the monitor, the emulator responds to no interrupts including NMI.
+The emulator suspends interrupt requests while running the monitor; the requests will be serviced upon return to the user program.